robertivan/toc-master/readme.txt

 = How does the plugin work? =

-TOC Master automatically scans your post or page content for HTML heading tags (H1 through H6) and generates a navigational Table of Contents.
+TOC Builder by RobertIvan automatically scans your post or page content for HTML heading tags (H1 through H6) and generates a navigational Table of Contents.
 It adds unique IDs to each heading so users can jump directly to sections.

 = Can I exclude specific headings? =